A short, simple walk in the valley of Snaizeholme to the visit and spend some time with the delightful local population of red squirrels.

 The Red Squirrel Trail is a short way-marked walk in the valley of Snaizeholme, a side valley of Widdale which itself is one of the lesser dales joining Wensleydale.
 The walk visits a designated viewing point for a colony of red squirrels that have successfully made a home for themselves in the wooded valley.

-The official start of the trail is half a mile up the narrow road heading up the valley.
-Parking is very limited.
-There are a few parking spaces outside the house at Mirk Pot but these need to be pre-booked via the Yorkshire Dales National Park Centre in Hawes.
+The official start of the trail is half a mile up the narrow road heading up the valley and then down a narrow track to a small parking area outside the house at Mirk Pot and these need to be pre-booked via the Yorkshire Dales National Park Centre in Hawes.
 An alternative is to use a bus service from Hawes which drops passengers off at the top of the trail.

 "Soon enough the first red squirrel arrived.
 They are utterly charming creatures and, being almost semi-tame, quite fearless of humans."